Gabrielle Fernandez

 • Can be used for training in corporate settings

 The idea for Prosperity City was finalized!
-To define the events and goals of the game narrative, I created a journey map.
+To define the events and goals of the game narrative, I outlined the character journey.

 Mockups